Gravitational torsion field is a force field acting on masses and

 ·

-Dragging of inertial
+Dragging of inertial reference frames.
+This is

-reference frames.
-This is precession of the spin and orbital moments of test
+precession of the spin and orbital moments of test particle near the rotating

-particle near the rotating massive body.
-In the SI system of physical units the
+massive body.
+In the SI system of physical units the angular velocity of

-angular velocity of precession is equal to and is directed against the
+precession is equal to

-direction of torsion field
+the direction of torsion field

 .